lizhangray/RADE/README.md

 # RADE：Fast Region-Adaptive Defogging and Enhancement

 MATLAB code for our ICPR 2020 paper "Z. Li, X. Zheng, B. Bhanu, S. Long, Q. Zhang, Z. Huang.
 Fast Region-Adaptive Defogging and Enhancement for Outdoor Images Containing Sky."
+It is used for image dehazing or image defogging for images of outdoor scenes sepecially containing sky.

 ## Run
 ````
 example: